awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-ECS-appmesh.md

 ## Uninstall the CloudWatch agent with Prometheus monitoring<a name="ContainerInsights-Prometheus-Sample-Workloads-ECS-appmesh-uninstall"></a>

-When you are finished testing, enter the followign command to uninstall the CloudWatch agent by deleting the AWS CloudFormation stack\.
+When you are finished testing, enter the following command to uninstall the CloudWatch agent by deleting the AWS CloudFormation stack\.

 ```
 aws cloudformation delete-stack \